 As a parent, I have always felt it was one of my “jobs” to be encouraging hobbies and creativity in my children.

-I want to foster and encourage creativity in my kids, though, so finding things they enjoy, that I can help them with, has been something I have been keen to do.
+I want to foster and encourage creativity in my kids, though, so finding arts & crafts they can enjoy, that I can help them with, has been something I have been keen to do.
 I currently enjoy cooking, baking, knitting and collecting vintage tea cups.
 I also run for my health and mental health.
 These are things I love and enjoy and make me feel happy and give be a sense of wellbeing.

 Encouraging creativity in our kids is fun, and important and finding things they enjoy is something a parent is there to guide them into.
 Some hobbies are taken up on a whim and then dropped and some hobbies can be expensive so need to be dealt with carefully.
 Horseriding is a fantastic sport, hobby and activity, but unless you can find a stable that will let you ride in exchange for grooming and stable chores, it isn’t a cheap hobby.
 But if you child adores horses and riding and that’s all they want to do, then that might be what you spend your money on to enable them to do that.

 My children currently have creative hobbies, some of which I can claim I have passed down and some of which definitely are not my genetics.
 There is a difference between hobbies and skills or talents though but sometimes they can cross over.
 You could start learning to paint and draw as a hobby and then become the next Matisse or Van Gogh, or those pony rides you begged your parents for could translate to being the next Olympic dressage rider for your country.